ThinleyYC/Resnet50_Her2BreastCancer_Research/README.md

 # Resnet50_Her2BreastCancer_Research
+ Tools used: Kaggle
+ Language: Python

-Experimental code as part of Research Paper on Her2 breast cancer prediction using Transfer Learning Model, ResNet50.
+Experimental code as part of Research Paper on Her2 breast cancer prediction using Transfer Learning Model, ResNet50 (Yet to be published for Conference).

+The experiments done can show that unfreezing of layers 3 and 4, and training the deep learning model ove 100 epochs had a great performance on the test dataset as comparing to keeping all layer frozen.

+With a 96% accuracy and high AUC ROC score, our trained model performed really well in predicitng HER2 Breast Cancer exression levels, wiht the addition of Explainable AI, GradCam for relaibility.